 Symptoms must be distressing or disruptive of daily life for > 6 months and be associated with at least one of the following:

 At first presentation, physicians take an extensive history (sometimes conferring with family members) and do a thorough examination and often testing to determine whether a physical disorder is the cause.
 Because patients with somatic symptom disorder may subsequently develop physical disorders, appropriate examinations and tests should also be done when symptoms change significantly or when objective signs develop.
 However, once a medical disorder has clearly been excluded or a mild disorder has been identified and treated, physicians should avoid repeating tests; patients are rarely reassured by negative test results and may interpret continued testing as confirmation that the physician is uncertain the diagnosis is benign.

 Illness anxiety disorder Illness Anxiety Disorder Illness anxiety disorder is preoccupation with and fear of having or acquiring a serious disorder.
 Diagnosis is confirmed when fears and symptoms (if any) persist for ≥ 6 months despite reassurance... read more has similar manifestations except that physical symptoms are absent or minimal.
-Somatic symptom disorder is distinguished from generalized anxiety disorder Generalized Anxiety Disorder Generalized anxiety disorder is characterized by excessive anxiety and worry about a number of activities or events that is present more days than not for ≥ 6 months.
-The cause is unknown, although... read more , functional neurological symptom disorder Functional Neurological Symptom Disorder Functional neurological symptom disorder, previously known as conversion disorder, consists of neurologic symptoms or deficits that develop unconsciously and nonvolitionally and usually involve... read more , and major depression Major depression (unipolar disorder) Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Somatic symptom disorder is distinguished from generalized anxiety disorder Generalized Anxiety Disorder Generalized anxiety disorder is characterized by excessive anxiety and worry about a number of activities or events that are present more days than not for ≥ 6 months.
+The cause is unknown,... read more , functional neurological symptom disorder Functional Neurological Symptom Disorder Functional neurological symptom disorder, previously known as conversion disorder, consists of neurologic symptoms or deficits that develop unconsciously and nonvolitionally and usually involve... read more , and major depression Major depressive disorder (unipolar depressive disorder) Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more by the predominance, multiplicity, and persistence of physical symptoms and the accompanying excessive thoughts, feelings, and behaviors.